synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-checkbox.md

 - Checkboxes should always look like checkboxes to meet user's expectations.
 - Nesting other interactive elements like links inside labels should be avoided.
-- An error-text with a warning icon should be placed underneath an invalid checkbox or, if used in a group, underneath the checkbox group.
+- An error-text with a warning icon should be placed underneath an invalid checkbox.
 Error messages should always provide hints for solutions.

 ## Related Templates